MetOffice/CMEW/doc/source/user_guide/configuring_datasets.rst

    :alt: An image of the ``rose-suite.conf`` file in a text editor
          with an arrow pointing to the section header "namelist:model_runs(reference)".
    :width: 300px

+There is currently no way to select a CMIP dataset as the reference (or evaluation) run so these sections may be named in any way with no effects.

 .. warning::